| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 one for the brake line and one for the auxiliary reservoir.
 Except for

+these basic controls, the cupola features few amenities.
 ABOVE: A seemingly permanent fixture of the rail yard, a snowplow will

 sit immobile for months, sometimes years, waiting for the call to action.